Heavy Vehicle Regulation

-In August 2011 an Intergovernmental Agreement (IGA) on Heavy Vehicle Regulatory Reform was signed by COAG (except Western Australia) setting out the principles and processes to implement the decision to deliver a national heavy vehicle regulatory system.
+In August 2011 an Intergovernmental Agreement on Heavy Vehicle Regulatory Reform was signed by COAG (except Western Australia) setting out the principles and processes to implement the decision to deliver a national heavy vehicle regulatory system.
 The signing of this agreement recognises that the Commonwealth and the States and Territories have a mutual interest in improving national regulation and the need to work together to achieve these outcomes.
-Western Australia is yet to sign the IGA, but has provided in principle support for the reform.

-On 4 November 2011 the Heavy Vehicle National Law Act 2012 was approved by the Standing Council on Transport and Infrastructure and was passed by the Queensland Parliament on 23 August 2012.
+In November 2011 the Heavy Vehicle National Law Act 2012 was approved by the Council on Transport and Infrastructure and was passed by the Queensland Parliament in August 2012.

-A second Act, the Heavy Vehicle National Law Amendment Act 2013, addressing a number of issues that were unable to be resolved in the initial set of heavy vehicle national laws, was agreed by the Standing Council on Transport and Infrastructure on 13 August 2012 and passed by the Queensland Parliament on 14 February 2013.
-The other States and Territories are required to pass legislation enabling the National Law in their jurisdictions.
+A second Act, the Heavy Vehicle National Law Amendment Act 2013, was approved to address a number of issues that were unable to be resolved in the initial set of heavy vehicle national laws.
+The Amendment Act was passed by the Queensland Parliament in February 2013.
+The following link refers to the National Law, as at February 2014.

 Phone: 1300 MYNHVR (1300 696 487)